 Boeing Procurement Agent means the individual authorized by written delegation of authority by Boeing as having primary responsibility for all matters regarding this BSCA.

-Boeing Proprietary Spare Parts means all Spare Parts manufactured by Boeing or manufactured to Boeing’s detailed design with Boeing’s authorization.

 BRAC is an acronym for Boeing Requirements, Architecture and Certification.
 BRAC means form, fit, function, performance, reliability, interface, interface control document, schematics, definition, configuration, and certification data, and all Intellectual Property rights therein, used or intended to be used by Boeing (i) to establish and define (1) requirements for the Product, process, service level, system specification, certification, and configuration; and (2) architecture descriptions for the Product, process, service, and system; and (ii) to procure and certify Product or similar product and to assure integration of the Product or similar product with an Aircraft or other systems and equipment included in an Aircraft.

-CMM is an acronym for Component Maintenance Manual, which is a shop manual prepared from time to time by Seller in accordance with ATA 100 and ATA Spec 2200.
+CMM is an acronym for Component Maintenance Manual, which is a shop manual prepared from time to time by Seller in accordance with ATA 100 or ATA Spec 2200.

 CMP is an acronym for Component Maintenance Publication, which is a shop manual composed of data modules prepared from time to time by Seller in accordance with S1000D.

+Communication Response Time means the time allowed for Seller to acknowledge receipt of Boeing Entities’ communication and either completion of the action or provision of a committed schedule to complete the action within the applicable time.

 Conforming Product means a Product that (a) conforms to the requirements and specifications, including the SCD; (b) is free from defects in materials and workmanship; (c) if it is not a Boeing Designed Product, is free from defects in design and is fit for its intended purpose; (d) if it is a service, is performed in a good and workmanlike manner; and (e) conforms to the requirements of this BSCA and any Order.